 How many Bananas can I eat in a day?

 There is no specific recommendation for how many bananas you should eat in a day.
 The appropriate amount for you depends on various factors such as your age, sex, weight, and activity level.
-An excellent general guideline is to aim for a balanced diet that includes a variety of foods from all food groups, including fruits like bananas.
-Eating 2-3 bananas per day as part of a balanced diet is considered safe for most people and can provide a good amount of essential nutrients.
+Since the nutritional value of banana is high, eating 2-3 bananas per day as part of a balanced diet is considered safe for most people.

 Should I eat a Banana before or after exercise?